 For some birth parents, parenting a child simply does not fit with their life’s plan.
 It could be because they have just finished high school and intend to get job training or go to college.
 For others who may already have children, another child is too overwhelming.
 For those who may already be past the time to terminate the pregnancy, the choice may be to parent or place the child for adoption.

 What Should Happen?

-Women should make the choice which is right for them and their lives.
-The consequences of choosing any of these paths (abortion, placement for adoption or parenting) can have long term impact, and the process of coming to the right decision can be torturous.
-At Sunrise our role is to provide counselling so that women can make the right choice for themselves.
-That is the only decision that will work in the long run.
+Birth parent(s) should make the choice that is right for them and their lives.
+The consequences of choosing any of these paths (abortion, placement for adoption or parenting) may have a long-term impact, and the process of coming to the right decision can be challenging.
+At Sunrise, our role is to provide counselling so that birth parent(s) can make the right choice for themselves.
 The counselling is free and unlimited in time.
-Sunrise does not have an agenda as to what choice should be made.
-We are truly neutral, and sometimes are the only people who are neutral as to the result.
-We help you to find the right decision and then support you to take that course of action.

 Sunrise’s focus is providing resources to birth parent(s) facing difficult and complex choices.
 There is no pressure to choose the adoption route or any other.